baconjs/bacon.js/README.md

 Atomic updates are limited to Properties only, meaning that simultaneous events in EventStreams will not be recognized as simultaneous and may cause extra transitional states to Properties.
-But as long as you're just combining Properties, you'll updates will be atomic.
+But as long as you're just combining Properties, updates will be atomic.

 For RxJs Users
 --------------